 Quantitative easing (QE) is a monetary policy tool used by central banks to pump money directly into the economy, usually by purchasing government bonds.

-When an economy is slowing down or heading towards a recession, central banks will cut interest rates to reduce the cost of borrowing and to encourage investment.
+When an economy is slowing down or heading towards a recession, central banks will cut interest rates to reduce the cost of borrowing and encourage investment.
 But when interest rates have no place left to fall, QE is used to help stimulate spending, investment, and growth.

-Generally, QE is regarded as a last resort to stimulate spending in the economy when low interest rates fail to generate consumer spending.
+Generally, QE is regarded as a last resort to stimulate spending in the economy when low-interest rates fail to generate consumer spending.